eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

 2. Press `New Application` and provide the following values:
     * `application name` - The name of the application.
 It is recommended to use the format of `{namespace}-{image name}`
-        * `project` - The ArgoCD project with which the application should be included
+        * `project` - The Argo CD project with which the application should be included
         * `sync-policy` - The manner with which Argo CD will use to manage the deployed artifacts. `Automatic` is recommended
         * `repository url` - The Git url where the configuration is stored (restricted to git urls configured in the Argo Project)
         * `revision` - The Git branch where the configuration for this instance is stored